 Friendship is a tiny village located in the state of Wisconsin.
 With a population of 657 people and two constituent neighborhoods, Friendship is the 394th largest community in Wisconsin.

-Unlike some villages, Friendship isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Friendship are a mix of both white- and blue-collar jobs.
-Overall, Friendship is a village of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Friendship who work in teaching (14.42%), office and administrative support (11.63%), and sales jobs (11.16%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Friendship is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Friendship is a village of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Friendship who work in management occupations (17.07%), sales jobs (16.59%), and maintenance occupations (11.22%).

 As is often the case in a small village, Friendship doesn't have a public transportation system that people use for their commute.

-The per capita income in Friendship in 2010 was $20,379, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,516 for a family of four.
-However, Friendship contains both very wealthy and poor people as well.
+The per capita income in Friendship in 2018 was $20,163, which is low income relative to Wisconsin and the nation.
+This equates to an annual income of $80,652 for a family of four.

+Friendship is a somewhat ethnically-diverse village.
 The people who call Friendship home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Friendship residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Friendship include Polish, Irish, English, and European.
+Friendship also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.42% of the village’s residents.
+Important ancestries of people in Friendship include German, Norwegian, English, Polish, and Irish.

 The most common language spoken in Friendship is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Italian.